 Anyone who has worked in surveillance will know just how oblivious people can be of other people around them.
 Code white is no place to be!
 We should always make the conscious decision to move our level of awareness up to code yellow.

-Code Yellow – relaxed awareness, running scenarios through your mind, and thinking of ways to overcome them while remaining switched on and alert.
+Code Yellow –relaxed awareness, running scenarios through your mind and thinking of ways to overcome them while remaining switched on and alert.

 Your mindset is; today may well be the day that I may have to defend myself, there is no specific threat, but you are aware that anything could happen when you are not expecting it.
-You are bristling with anticipation, you are using your eyes and ears scanning for threats, and your demeanor states confidence and alertness to others.
+You are bristling with anticipation, you are using your eyes and ears scanning for threats, and your demeanour states confidence and alertness to others.

-You need to concentrate to stay in code yellow, but with practice it will come to you as easy as walking and breathing.
+You need to concentrate to stay in code yellow, but with practice, it will come to you as easy as walking and breathing.
 It is a conscious decision to move from white to yellow, but if you do not maintain your awareness you will drift back into code white without even realising it.
-However, with little practice you can live in code yellow indefinitely.
+However, with little practice, you can live in code yellow indefinitely.
 Spending years working as a bodyguard in London will see you firmly planted in code yellow.

-Code Orange – Because you are in code yellow and are now much more aware of your surroundings and the people around you, you will see and hear things that will push you into alert code orange.
+Code Orange– Because you are in code yellow and are now much more aware of your surroundings and the people around you, you will see and hear things that will push you into alert code orange.
 You shift your primary focus to whatever your alert mind noticed, this is the evaluation stage, in which you will start making decisions on the situation, your adrenalin will start flowing, your mindset is; if this situation develops as you think it might, I may have to fight or run away.
 What is that?
 Who is that?
 What am I going to do about it?
 You can maintain this level of awareness for several hours if the situation requires.

-Code Red – Fight or Flight, ‘WE SEE RED’.
+Code Red– Fight or Flight, ‘WE SEE RED’.

 When we are in code orange we made decisions, or if time has not allowed, at least started to make decisions about what we might do if a situation arises.

 Well, it happened!
-Now we are ready, we have received a massive dose of adrenalin, but because we were already receiving the adrenalin being drip fed in code yellow we are more in control and as more adrenalin is received in code orange, the adrenalin does not have as many of the debilitating effects.
+Now we are ready, we have received a massive dose of adrenalin, but because we were already receiving the adrenalin being drip-fed in code yellow we are more in control and as more adrenalin is received in code orange, the adrenalin does not have as many of the debilitating effects.
 The adrenalin is now our friend, we are harder, smarter, faster and in control, we are more prepared and likely to successfully fight off an attacker, or run away to safety – running is often the best defence, especially against an armed and determined attacker.

 You may be wondering how this can possibly apply to me, I have no interest in fighting anyone.